sbt/sbt.github.com/0.13/docs/Combined+Pages.md

   )
 ```

-The `actualRun in Compile`'s implementation was copy-pasted from `run` task's implementation in Default.scala.
+The `actualRun in Compile`'s implementation was copy-pasted from `run` task's implementation in Defaults.scala.

 Now we can call `run foo` from the shell and it will evaluate `actualRun in Compile` with the passed in argument, and then evaluate the `openbrowser` task.